embarkit/EmbarkIt/README.md

 # EmbarkIt 🚀
 Join us in contributing to Embarkit's open-source codebase and bringing new ideas to the table.
+Learn along with us!

+**Stack**:
+1. React
+2. Typescript

 ## Local Setup